We are so excited that you are joining us for Lobby Day in Frankfort on February 13, 2019. Below is information on what

 You know your children best, and you know whether or not they will do well in meetings.
 Infants and school-age children usually do great.
 Toddlers and preschoolers are not usually quite so impressed with meetings 🙂

 Baby Needs– There are no changing stations in any of the restrooms in the Annex.
 There is a changing and lactation room in the Capitol building, which is connected to the annex via a tunnel.
 You can usually find an empty committee meeting room on the first floor to utilize for a few minutes for a quick change.
 There is also a quiet library in the basement of the annex.
 You are welcome to nurse your baby in our home base room, or anywhere you are comfortable.
 Most of us are very comfortable nursing in public and we know our legal rights when it comes to nursing in public.
 However, keep in mind that some legislators may not be as comfortable as we are, and we are trying to win them over 🙂 Above all, we trust your judgment!

 What to Wear– There is no dress code for lobby day, but we do have suggestions.
 Most folks at the Capitol (legislators and lobbyists, staff) dress in business casual attire.
 Dress clothes are appropriate, such as business attire or business casual, “church clothes,” or something you might wear to a fancy dinner with family.
 Think conservative and not risque.
 That being said, jeans and a t-shirt are just fine, too.
 What you wear is far less important than simply showing up.

-Before Meetings– Please look at the meeting schedule that was e-mailed and know the times of your planned meetings.
+Before Meetings– Please look at the meeting schedule that will be e-mailed and know the times of your planned meetings.
 Contact us at firstname.lastname@example.org if you need to review the schedule or have questions.
 Plan to park and be inside the building at least 15 minutes prior to your scheduled meeting time.
 That means you need to plan to be in the parking lot at least 30 minutes before your scheduled meeting time.